 Croatia is perhaps one of the most beautiful countries in the world, not only for its scenery but for its culinary richness.
-Croatia offers 1100 miles of coastline with varied landscapes of coastal towns, mountains and hillside vineyards.
-Croatia is also the birthplace of the zinfandel grape, an indication of the quality of wine you will find here.
+Croatia offers 1100 miles of coastline with varied landscapes of coastal towns, mountains, and hillside vineyards.
+Croatia is also the birthplace of the zinfandel grape, an indication of the quality of wine you will find.

 Wander with us for 8 days along the Southern Dalmatian coast of Croatia.
 This is a trip is for people who love to wander, eat & drink.
 We are going to several carefully picked vineyards throughout the Dalmatian coast and embarking on historic walks and food tours throughout several UNESCO world heritage cities.

 For a taste of a little island life, we are taking the ferry to Korčula.
 Korčula is one of Croatia’s most treasured islands although, perhaps somewhat surprisingly, not quite as popular.
-The locals event refer to the main town as “Little Dubrovnik” because of its medieval squares, churches, palaces and houses.
+The locals’ event refers to the main town as “Little Dubrovnik” because of its medieval squares, churches, palaces, and houses.

 We are here to explore its old town and have a wine lunch of pošip, a delicious white wine famous in this region.

 This Southern Croatia Food & Wine Trip is designed for active wanderers.
-If you have questions about physical specifics of this trip, please contact us.
-Trip prices are based on accommodation (4 star hotels) and a American tour guide for duration of the trip.
+If you have questions about the physical specifics of this trip, please contact us.
+Trip prices are based on accommodation (4-star hotels) and an American tour guide for the duration of the trip.
 All trips will have an orientation (in person if geography suffices) for all guests approximately 4 weeks before departure.